 - Use a smaller plate to help reduce your portion sizes.

 - Get moving every day.
 Fit in regular physical activity like walking to the shops, taking the stairs and walking with a friend.

 - Spend less time sitting by getting up regularly while using a computer or mobile device, and swapping screen time for other activities.

 - Set a realistic weight goal.
 It can help you feel motivated and active.
-Aiming for weight loss of half to one kilogram per week is a good goal.
+Aiming for weight loss of half to one kilogram per week until you reach your target weight is a good goal.

 - Start a healthy eating and exercise plan together with your partner to increase the chance of getting pregnant and having a healthy baby.

 Making these lifestyle changes will make a difference to your overall health, even if they don’t lead to weight loss.
 Begin making these changes before you start trying to conceive, and keep them up throughout your pregnancy and beyond.